Why I love Compost Tea

 I guess the bottom line for me is that compost tea is the greatest cheat in organic gardening.

 We don’t use fertilizers on any of our sites.
 We use compost and compost teas.
 We do an IPM (integrated pest management) program instead of insecticide.
 We don’t need fungicides and sprays to clean up disease, we use compost tea.
-We know that there are some nay sayers out there, but compost tea is more and more accepted as an absolute wonder when it comes to organic gardening, farming and landscaping.
+We know that there are some nay sayers out there, but compost tea is more and more accepted as an absolute wonder when it comes to organic gardening, farming, landscaping and homesteading.

 I have years of actual experience using compost tea from really good compost out there in the field.
-I don’t need to rely on other people’s research, or outdated white papers, or claims by academic hacks that compost tea doesn’t work, because I know it does.
-I’ve seen it over and over and over, firsthand.
+I know it works, because I’ve seen it over and over and over, firsthand.
 My hope is that some of the Master Gardeners and folks who have been turned off to this beautiful addition to their gardening protocols, and who believed the nay-sayers, will give this fantastic gardening use of bio-mimicry, biology and honest-to-God organics another look.
-I believe if they do, that they will find out for themselves the benefits and healing properties of this natural elixir, and then they will know WHY I LOVE COMPOST TEA.
+I believe if they do, that they will find out for themselves the benefits and healing properties of this natural elixir, and then they will know why I love compost tea.

 © Randy Ritchie 2019